Become a member

 Given the very low earnings of authors (average of $18,200 per year), even a small disruption to income may mean the permanent loss of many professional writers, resulting in a contraction of authentic Australian voices, of unique Australian perspective and a future skills gap.

-The ASA welcomes the Australian Government’s recognition that AI must be regulated to ensure its safe and responsible development and use, and believes that industry must act transparently and be guided by ethical and human-centred principles.
+The ASA welcomed the Australian Government’s recognition that AI must be regulated to ensure its safe and responsible development and use, and we believe that industry must act transparently and be guided by ethical and human-centred principles.

 Authorisation and compensation